AOT-Technologies/forms-flow-ai/README.md

 #### Reviewer

-* Reviewer logs into FormsFlow UI at url http://localhost:3000/
+* Reviewer logs into FormsFlow UI at URL- http://localhost:3000/
-* Reviewer is redirected to Keycloak via OIDC where user's roles are returned as OIDC claims in a JWT.
+* Reviewer is redirected to Keycloak via OIDC where the user's roles are returned as OIDC claims in a JWT.
 The fact that the reviewer has a reviewer role from Keycloak enables additional capabilities in the UI.
 * Reviewer accesses task from task list.
 Tasks are retrieved through the Camunda API, filtered by the reviewer group memberships mapped between Keycloak and native Camunda.
 * Reviewer claims a task and processes it.
 The task moves to the next step in the workflow, with appropriate notifications and actions specific to that workflow.
-* Reviewer  has the capability to access forms from the forms list, filtered by the group permissions of the user groups as per advanced configuration.
+* Reviewer can access forms from the forms list, filtered by the group permissions of the user groups as per advanced configuration.
-* Reviewer  has the ability to access metrics data from Postgres database filtered according to the configuration.
+* Reviewer can access metrics data from the Postgres database filtered according to the configuration.
 FormsFlow UI renders these metrics into usable pages.
-* Reviewer has the ability to access Redash analytics dashboards (as iframes).
+* Reviewer can access Redash analytics dashboards (as iframes).

 #### Designers / Administrators

-These users are responsible for accessing the native capabilities of the embedded products in order to configure analytics dashboards, create and manage workflows and create and manage forms.
-It is beyond the scope of this document to describe the detailed functionality of these products, however the general process is :
+These users are responsible for accessing the native capabilities of the embedded products to configure analytics dashboards, create and manage workflows, and create and manage forms.
+It is beyond the scope of this document to describe the detailed functionality of these products, however, the general process is :

 * Access product URL as follows:
   * Camunda: http://localhost:8000/camunda/
   * form.io: http://localhost:3001/ (the form designer is embedded into the FormsFlow UI)
   * Redash: http://localhost:7000/
-* The login process is the same for all of them, redirect to Keycloak as OIDC (SAML for Redash) and optain the appropriate JWT + claims.
+* The login process is the same for all of them, redirect to Keycloak as OIDC (SAML for Redash), and obtain the appropriate JWT + claims.
-* For the forms designer, the FormFlow UI recognises the additional role of formsflow-designer and enables a form design capability
+* For the forms designer, the FormFlow UI recognizes the additional role of formsflow-designer and enables a form design capability
 * For Redash and Camunda, there is a mapping in the configuration file which needs to be setup between formsflow-analyst and formsflow-bpm and the corresponding groups in Redash and Camunda respectively.
 This is all covered in the installation instructions.

 ## Deployment and Configuration
- The framework installs the products mentioned above (with the exception of Keycloak which must either be pre-existing or installed and configured in advance).
+ The framework installs the products mentioned above (except for Keycloak which must either be pre-existing or installed and configured in advance).

-The products are installed with a default configuration so that the base system works "out-the-box", however the advanced configuration and management of the products requires the relevant product documentation.
+The products are installed with a default configuration so that the base system works "out-the-box", however, the advanced configuration and management of the products require the relevant product documentation.

 #### Prerequisites